Saturday, October 14, 2017

 Patrick stayed with me for a week, and I had to take a business trip to Chicago, so bought him a ticket to tag along.
 This is unimaginable now, but I told my client he'd be coming with me, at no cost to them, and they were fine.
 We served Remy Martin sidecars together, and there is an amazing picture of that.

 We did not fall in love.
 Well, I didn't.
 He was a kid.
 I seriously do not know who I was then.

 In New York, prior to this, Patrick came to my office in jean shorts, and although that was normal empirically, I was very embarrassed.
 Keep in mind, this was a handsome handsome masculine guy, but too young, wide-eyed, and never been to the city.
 I have some finesse, so wasn't rude or anything: just aware that the people who worked for me were like what?!
 Maybe we don't have to respect you so much anymore?
 Maybe we have leverage?

 He made me a lovely dinner.
 As good as Paris.
-He was a truly beautiful guy.
+He was a truly beautiful guy (yes, inside as well as out).
 If we'd had less a distance in age, and if my French had been better, who knows?

 I miss Anne, and I miss Patrick.